Funding for Access

 - Travel and accommodation.
 If there is no other support available, a contribution towards travel and accommodation can be paid to the researcher of up to €400 within mainland Europe or €600 in Israel.
 Within this limit, eligible accommodation costs are capped at €80pppn.
 No subsistence costs will be reimbursed.

 In all cases, the amount of support funding available from Instruct will be agreed before work commences.
 In cases where the access costs are in excess of the Instruct support available, the user may be asked to cover the extra costs from grants or other means.

 If, when undertaking Access work, it becomes apparent that more Access is required to achieve a satisfactory outcome, agreement must be obtained from the Instruct Moderator to fund the extra work through instruct, with approval from the service/technology to supply the extra access.
 If pre-approval is not obtained, the User continues at risk of incurring charges that will not be eligible for Instruct reimbursement.

 Before submitting your proposal or starting your access project, please check with the Instruct Hub if you are unsure of the costs that Instruct will cover.

 To receive Instruct funds for access consumables, each Centre should invoice Instruct-ERIC after the visit has taken place.
 Instruct may ask for justification for costs claimed.

-Users should book and pay for their own travel and accommodation for access visits.
+Users should book and pay for their own travel and accommodation for access visits or shipping of samples for remote access.
 Costs will be reimbursed after the visit by providing Instruct-ERIC with the completed reimbursement Form and receipts up to the maximum value by post (to Instruct-ERIC, Oxford House, Parkway Court, John Smith Drive, Oxford, OX4 2JY).
-For any other enquiries please email@example.com.
+For any other enquiries please contact firstname.lastname@example.org.